"Proclaiming God's Eternal Plan for Israel"

 Testimonials from previous tours

-LAND PORTION (includes hotels, transportation, all entrance fees, tips, breakfasts, dinners and special meals) will cost $4,515.
-Full tour cost: $5,979 and includes airfare from LAX.
-(Cost for the Shiloh portion will be additional).
+LAND PORTION (includes hotels, transportation, all entrance fees, tips, breakfasts, dinners, and special meals) will cost $4,919.
+Full tour cost: $6,333 and includes airfare from LAX.
+Add-On Petra, Jordan portion will cost $.
+(Cost is being determined).

 ITINERARY (Subject to Change)